 After returning to the United States, George Chann realized that the Los Angeles art scene had changed dramatically.
 In order to reestablish himself in the art community he began to exhibit new works at the James Vigeveno Gallery.
-At this gallery, the artwork of George Chann was unique.
-This gallery exhibited American artists such as Grandma Moses and Paul Clemens, but was primarily focused upon European artists such as Van Gough, Renoir, Chagall and Rouault.
+At this gallery, his artwork was very unique.
+The gallery exhibited American artists such as Grandma Moses and Paul Clemens, but was primarily focused upon European artists such as Van Gough, Renoir, Chagall and Rouault.

 Perfectly comfortable with the abstract, George Chann began to integrate his Chinese heritage into the predominant artistic direction of the 1950’s, Abstract Expressionism.
-George Chann took to this new style and began developing a combination of calligraphy and oils painted with precise individual strokes.
+He took to this new style and began developing a combination of calligraphy and oils painted with precise individual strokes.
 Painting methodically, one color and shape over another, George Chann would often create collages of poetry painted on rice paper.

 George Chann died in May, 1995 after having pursued a lengthy and successful artistic career.

 Beginning in the year 2000, George Chann’s artwork and unique talent began a new trajectory.
 Major retrospectives were launched in Taipei, Taiwan.
 In 2005 another major exhibition was launched, a retrospective of abstract works, was organized in Shanghai.
-In 2014, Christie’s Hong Kong initiated an effort to bring the genius of George Chann to their Chinese collectors.
+In 2014, Christie’s Hong Kong initiated an effort to bring his genius to their Chinese collectors.
 This exhibit and sale titled The Trajectory of George Chann shows not only the artistic development of the artist but also the strong sales prices for the artist’s work through the years.